saidattsamonkar/Airflow-ML-Pipeline/README.md

 # Airflow PySpark ML Pipeline

 ## Introduction
 This Airflow project is created using Astro CLI.
-The aim is to develop a ML pipeline for detecting presence or stages of Hepatitis-C Virus.
+The aim is to develop a ML pipeline for detecting presence or stages of Hepatitis-C Virus (https://archive.ics.uci.edu/ml/datasets/HCV+data).

 The steps in the Pipeline are:
 - Clean and transform data from an Amazon S3 bucket
 - Train 4 Machine Learning Models in parallel (Logistic Regression, Decision Tree, Naive Bayes, Random Forest)
 - Evaluate all models on Key metrics (accuracy, precision, recall, F1 score)
-- Model Selection
+- Model Selection and update model on Amazon S3

 ## Project DAG
 ![DAG](https://github.com/saidattsamonkar/Airflow-ML-Pipeline/blob/main/assets/dag.png)